Agriculture in the Philippines: Rubber

 A plantation worker in Basilan in 1984 cuts into a rubber tree to harvest latex used as a main ingredient in making natural rubber.

 There are an estimated 458,000 families dependent upon the cultivation of rubber trees.
 Rubber is mainly planted in Mindanao, with some plantings in Luzon and the Visayas.
 As of 2013, the total rubber production is 111,204 tons.

 Government

 The Food and Agriculture Organization described local policy measures as some of the most proactive in risk reduction.

 The government supports the approval and cultivation of genetically modified crops.
 However, the Supreme Court issued injunctions against genetically modified products in 2015 and 2023.
 Farmers and environmentalists have held demonstrations and filed court petitions protesting the promotion, cultivation, and sale of genetically modified products in the Philippines.

 Environmental and social issues

 Deforestation

 Some agricultural practices, including export crops and encroachment by small farmers, lead to deforestation.
 Deforestation may in turn affect water supply needed by farms.

 Water supply and soil quality

 Due to the loss of watershed areas, water supply and quality have decreased.
 Deforestation has also resulted in erosion and siltation, leading to worsened water quality.

 Heavy use of chemical fertilizers have also led to declining soil quality.

+Farmer landlessness

+Most Filipino farmers do not have their own land and landlessness among farmers is worsening.
+According to the Philippine Census of Agriculture and Fisheries in 2012 and 2022, 4.3 million farm workers (21.8%) own their agricultural land, while 15.2 million (78.2%) do not own their land.

+Barriers to land ownership of farmers include the failure of various national land reform programs, land grabbing, which is often accompanied by threats and violence against farmers, and ownership by foreign corporations, such as Dole and Del Monte, which have controlled pineapple and banana plantations since the U.S colonial occupation.

+Philippine peasant organizations mark the Global Day of the Landless on March 29.